 Qualified time stamp

-By using Autenti, you gain a guarantee that the signatures submitted by the recipients will not be undermined by marking them with a qualified time stamp: a so-called “certified date.”
+By using Autenti, you gain a guarantee that the signatures submitted by the recipients are legally binding by marking them with a qualified time stamp: a so-called “certified date.”

 What is this functionality for?

 A qualified time stamp confirms the exact date of authentication of a document, thus protecting it against forgery and backdating.

 When signing documents online, you need to be sure that the integrity of the document and its signatures are not violated.
 Autenti secures all documents with qualified time stamps, guaranteeing validity of signatures.
 A qualified time stamp results in legal effects specified in the Civil Code for a certified date.

 - Guarantee of document integrity.